Senate Transportation and Housing Committee Approves Calderon Legislation Requiring Baby Diaper Change Tables in Both Women’s and Men’s Restrooms

 Currently, there are no laws in California that mandate that publicly owned state and local buildings, or private businesses like restaurants and department stores, provide diaper changing stations in restrooms.
 Those that do provide diaper changing tables tend to provide these facilities in the women’s restrooms only.
 This reflects outdated notions about parenting responsibilities, and certainly does not serve non-traditional family units, like single fathers or families with two dads.

-According to a 2013 study on modern parenting conducted by the Pew Charitable Trusts, parenting responsibilities are more equally distributed between partners than ever before, with fathers spending triple the amount of time with their children now than in 1965.
+According to a 2013 study on modern parenting conducted by the Pew Research Center, parenting responsibilities are more equally distributed between partners than ever before, with fathers spending triple the amount of time with their children now than in 1965.
 Additionally, the number of single father households has increased about ninefold since 1960, from less than 300,000 to more than 2.6 million in 2011.